tsinis/flutter_clock/analog_clock/README.md

 ## Description

-Here you will find a code base of this Steampunk Flutter Clock project and it’s guided by the contest rules, you can read more about this rules here: [flutter.dev/clock](https://flutter.dev/clock).
+Here you will find a code base of this Steampunk Flutter Clock project (with 100% test coverage) that was guided by the contest rules, you can read more about this rules here: [flutter.dev/clock](https://flutter.dev/clock).

 ## Licenses